 Providers will collaborate with health, social and community care.
 Systems will therefore need to be interoperable to allow for providers from primary, community, social and secondary care to work together.
-At present, fully interoperable systems across providers remains a crucial objective and we have already made some good progress towards interoperable systems through the Health Information Exchange (HIE) programme.
-In CH and WEL, this has already started to share the health records between GPs and providers.
+At present, fully interoperable systems across providers remains a crucial objective; we have already made some good progress towards interoperable systems through the east London Patient Record (eLPR) programme.
+CH and WEL, have already started to share the health records between GPs and providers.
 In BHR, interoperability has also made progress and the area is aiming towards a shared care record across sectors.

-HIE links between Barts, ELFT, GP practices and the Homerton allow doctors in hospitals to view ten pages of GP held patient records and GPs to access discharge summaries, future appointments and test results for radiology and pathology.
-This is already used more than 5000 times a week by clinicians across the system and this usage continues to rise.
-The integration of other care providers is planned with social care integration starting with Newham council in 2016 and then expanding to other councils in subsequent years.
-Further care settings are also planned with urgent care and GP out of hours systems to be integrated in 2016.
+eLPR links between Barts Health, ELFT, GP practices and Homerton allow doctors in hospitals to view ten pages of GP held patient records and GPs to access discharge summaries, future appointments and test results for radiology and pathology.
+This is already used around 6000 times a week by clinicians across the system and this usage continues to rise.
+The integration of other care providers is planned with social care integration starting with LB Newham, LB Hackney and City of London Corporation in 2016/17 and then expanding to other councils in subsequent years.
+Further care settings are also planned with urgent care and GP out of hours systems to be integrated in 2016/17.